top of page

 Initiating the Season: 30-60 Days Before Last Frost

-To read more about proper pruning, check out this guide for in-ground fig trees, and this guide for container fig trees.
+To read more about pruning fig trees, check out this guide for in-ground fig trees, and this guide for container fig trees.

 • Unwrap and uncover fig trees that are planted in the ground to prevent overheating and mold as the weather warms.